dasarpai/old.dasarpai.github.io/_dsblog/2025-05-05-6270-Exploring-Go-Hugo-Framework-Par1.md

 This will use config.toml and the content/, layouts/, static/ folders to generate the final website.

-## Where the build process the put the output?
+## Where the build process the output?
 By default, Hugo generates your static website into a folder named:
 public/

 So after running:
 hugo

 You'll get:

 site/
 ├── public/